-- Access the camera. - 2 If you want to adjust the zoom, picture quality, picture size, or a timer, set these options.
-See "Setting Picture Options".

-- 3 Aim the camera lens on the flip.
-Use the internal display as the viewfinder. - 4 When the image you want to capture is in view, press
+- 2 If you want to adjust the zoom, lighting, picture quality, picture size, or a timer, set these options.
+See "Setting Picture Options". - 3 Aim the camera lens on the flip.
+Use the internal display as the viewfinder.

-or press

-or press

-or under Capture.

-- 5 To save the picture, press or press ⊙. -or-
+- 5 To save the picture, press ® or press ⊙ under Store. -or-

-To discard the picture without saving it, press under Discard -or-
+To discard the picture without saving it, press ounder Discard.-or-

-To choose another action, see "More Actions for Captured Pictures" on page 88.
+To choose another action, see "Additional options for Captured Pictures" on page 83.